 You don't walk them, they pull you.
 Yes, they need lots of walking and pulling, so if you really can't or won't do that, save yourself the real grief of a neurotic, bad tempered dog.

 Try walking the dog with roller skates.
 For you, not the

 For the shedding, a Dyson vacuum comes highly recommended.

 We own two of them and they are the best dogs in the world.
 They don't do alot of barking, but are very protective in a gentle way.
 They do love to run, but we have a fenced in yard.
 One is a diabetic, but she is doing fine, other younger one just had surgery for a torn acl.
-We can play, roll on, pat anything we want with them.
-We also have two pomerian's and they are much louder and more energetic then the other two.
-We love our dogs, but you won't go wrong with a siberian husky.

 A beautiful blue-eyed Siberian huskey showed up on the doorstep at my place of work.
 She spent the day sleeping in my office and enjoying all the attention my co-workers gave her.
 After contacting several radio stations and the Humane Society, I took her home, thinking someone would contact me.